Tips on Supporting your Student

 - Reassure them that you care, and try to validate what they feel and what they are going through.

-- Encourage your student to see a mental health professional.
+- Encourage your student to see a mental health professional by scheduling an appointment via our online portal.

 - Allow your student to take the lead in seeking needed support but please reach out if student is unwilling or unable.